-Decent Housing - Assisting homeless persons obtain affordable housing; assisting persons at risk of becoming homeless; increasing the availability of affordable permanent housing in standard condition to low-income to moderate income families; particularly those of disadvantaged minorities without discrimination on the basis of race, color, religion, sex, national origin, familial status, or disability; increasing the supply of supportive housing which includes structural features and services to enable persons with special needs (including persons with HIV/AIDS to live in dignity and independence); and supporting affordable housing efforts that are accessible to job opportunities.
-Outcomes will be measured by the number of people assisted.
+Decent Housing - Assisting homeless persons obtain affordable housing; assisting persons at risk of becoming homeless; retention of affordable housing stock; increasing the availability of affordable permanent housing in standard condition to low-income to moderate income families; particularly those of disadvantaged minorities without discrimination on the basis of race, color, religion, sex, national origin, familial status, or disability; increasing the supply of supportive housing which includes structural features and services to enable persons with special needs (including persons with HIV/AIDS to live in dignity and independence); and providing affordable housing that is accessible to job opportunities.

-Providing a Suitable Living Environment - The City will continue to improve the infrastructure in CDBG target neighborhoods with a significant population of low to moderate income households.
-In the past the City has used some of their CDBG funding for infrastructure improvements, including constructing and rebuilding sidewalks, and improving water sewer, and drainage to street standards in target low-income neighborhoods.
+Providing a Suitable Living Environment - The City will continue to improve the infrastructure in CDBG target neighborhoods determined to contain a significant population of low to moderate income households.
+In the past the City has used some of their CDBG funding for infrastructure improvements, including constructing and rebuilding sidewalks, and improving water sewer, and drainage to street standards in target low- income neighborhoods.
 The City will also assist public service agencies who serve the City's youth, seniors, special needs persons, veterans, persons and families in crisis and disabled persons who are deemed low to moderate-income.
 These services provide child- care assistance to enable parents to continue working, as well as other services requested that meet a very specific need of the low income.
 The City will also look to improve public facilities that will address the needs of the homeless, disabled, elderly, children, or low-income citizens.
-Outcomes will be measured by the number of people assisted and scope of public improvement and infrastructure projects undertaken.